Management

 Tenancy details

 This belongs in the document’s body.
-Provide the tenant’s complete name, the property’s location, and the months the tenant was occupying the space.
+Provide the tenant’s complete name, the property’s location, and the months the tenant occupied the space.

 Mention it if the renter made timely payments.
 Include any evidence indicating the tenant kept the property in good condition.

-If the renter had pets, including details on how the pet was treated while residing on the premises, any nuisance calls, yard accidents, and so on.
+If the renter had pets, including details on how the pet was treated while residing on the premises, any nuisance calls, yard accidents, etc.

 As we indicated earlier, adhere to the truth and avoid adding your opinion anywhere.
-Mention particular contract provisions and confirm that the renter complied with the conditions.
+Mention particular contract provisions and confirm that the renter complied with the conditions pertinent to local law and lease agreements.

 Home maintenance and condition